Donald Trump: A Fox News president

 Several other Fox commentators, like Mike Huckabee and Laura Ingraham, held talks with Trump officials about possible roles in the administration.

 Two other Fox appointments are pending.
 "Fox & Friends" newscaster Heather Nauert is reportedly on the verge of becoming the State Department spokeswoman.
-Fox contributor Richard Grenell, a former U.S. spokesman, is in line to become NATO ambassador.
+Ex-Fox contributor Richard Grenell, a former U.S. spokesman, is in line to become NATO ambassador.

 Trump's ties to Fox are not new.
 Before Trump launched his presidential campaign in June 2015, Trump regularly called into "Fox & Friends."
 And the man who made Fox News what it is today, founding chairman Roger Ailes, had a friendly relationship with Trump dating back decades.